Motorcycle Recalls & How Defects Cause Accidents

 While no one wants to be involved in a bike accident, there are product liability laws designed to protect riders who are injured by a defective bike or its parts.
 It is vital that you understand how these laws work and what you can do if you are affected.
 Louisiana residents can always reach out to our office with questions or concerns.
 We would be happy to hear more about your problem and help you decide the best way to proceed.

-If you are involved in an accident, you do not want to delay.
+If you are involved in an accident, you do not want to delay it.
 Reaching out to a lawyer right away can be the difference between getting help and losing your chance to collect.
 Central Louisiana motorcycle crash lawyer Chris J. Roy, Jr. will work hard to handle the complicated details of your product liability or personal injury claim so that you get the best recovery possible.
 A trusted advocate, Chris has handled numerous motorcycle-related crash claims and takes pride in helping accident victims in Alexandria and throughout Louisiana.
-Contact the Chris J. Roy, Jr. Law Firm today for a free initial consultation by calling 1-318-487-9537 or filling out a case evaluation form.
+Contact Chris J. Roy, Jr. Law Firm today for a free initial consultation by calling 1-318-487-9537 or filling out a case evaluation form.